Porvesh/Porvesh.github.io/_posts/2024-08-31-junior-year.md

 	Cooked **every single meal** for 3 months and went to the **gym every day**.
 Peak college achievement, honestly.
 	Played Division One cricket in the Michigan Cricket League.
 Felt good to be back on the pitch.
 	Played a bunch of games:
-		**God of War: Ragnarök** — might just have the best game ending I’ve ever seen.
+		- **God of War: Ragnarök** — might just have the best game ending I've ever seen.
-		**Ghost of Tsushima** — incredible swordplay, smooth combat, and hands down the most beautiful game I've ever played.
+		- **Ghost of Tsushima** — incredible swordplay, smooth combat, and hands down the most beautiful game I've ever played.
 Now I kinda want to go to Japan.
-		**Played Hogwarts Legacy** - Brought be back to middle school harry potter days.
+		- **Hogwarts Legacy** — brought me back to middle school Harry Potter days.
-		**Spider Man** - Swinging through New York never gets old.
+		- **Spider-Man** — swinging through New York never gets old.

 	My era of moving away from games with guns and cars.

 - **Back to India**
 	Realized it might be my last trip to India for a while—a tough pill to swallow.
 So I made the most of it: hit all my favorite food spots, overdosed on filter coffee, ate way too much pani puri, and checked off everything I wanted to do.